Getting a Mortgage For a Hotel

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-As mentioned above, the strength of your business case will be the key factor which will largely determine whether your application is successful.
+As mentioned above, the strength of your business case will be the key factor in determining the success of your application.

 In addition, lenders will also look closely at the following criteria when assessing your eligibility:

-• Occupancy rates: If you’re buying an existing hotel, expect a lender to focus on the current revenues per available room (RevPAR) and also the average daily rate (ADR) charged.
-If these both show positive returns this will help your application
+- Occupancy rates: If buying an existing hotel, expect a lender to focus on the current revenues per available room (RevPAR) and the average daily rate (ADR) charged.
+If both of these show positive returns, your application will be helped.

-• Location: Is the hotel you’re looking to buy in a tourist-heavy area?
-Is it near convenient transfer hubs, entertainment centres etc?
-This could make the difference in the eyes of certain lenders.
+- Location: Is the hotel you want to buy in a tourist-heavy area?
+Is it near convenient transfer hubs, entertainment centres, etc?
+This could make a difference in the eyes of certain lenders.

 Other ways to buy a hotel

-Getting a commercial mortgage isn’t the only way to buy a hotel, there may be other finance options depending on your situation.
+Getting a commercial mortgage isn’t the only way to buy a hotel; depending on your situation, you may have other financial options.

 Bridging loan

-If you’re building a hotel from scratch or carrying out significant refurbishments to an existing building then development finance could be something to consider.
-Development finance is similar to a bridging loan but money is released in stages as the building work progresses and you only pay interest on what you’ve borrowed so far, making it a cheaper alternative.
+If you’re building a hotel from scratch or carrying out significant refurbishments to an existing building, development finance could be something to consider.
+Development finance is similar to a bridging loan, but money is released in stages as the building work progresses, and you only pay interest on what you’ve borrowed so far, making it a cheaper alternative.

-Once the development is complete you would need to have an exit plan to repay the finance, often through a standard commercial mortgage.
+Once the development is complete, you would need an exit plan to repay the finance, often through a standard commercial mortgage.

 Remortgaging an existing property

-If your hotel purchase is an addition to an existing property portfolio then one way to fund it could be commercial remortgaging on one of your existing properties.
-Depending on how much you want, you’d need to be sure you had enough equity to make it feasible, and that you wouldn’t incur any early repayment charges or give up a good rate on any existing finance.
+If your hotel purchase is an addition to an existing property portfolio, one way to fund it could be commercial remortgaging on one of your existing properties.
+Depending on how much you want, you’d need to be sure you had enough equity to make it feasible and that you wouldn’t incur any early repayment charges or give up a good rate on any existing finance.

 How to finance hotel refurbishments

-If you’re looking to carry out hotel refurbishments rather than buy a whole new hotel then there may be other lending options available.
-A commercial mortgage or remortgage could be one way to go, either on the hotel you’re refurbishing or another in your portfolio, or you might want to look at something simpler if it’s for a relatively small amount.
+If you’re looking to refurbish a hotel rather than buy a whole new one, other lending options may be available.
+A commercial mortgage or remortgage could be one way to go, either on the hotel, you’re refurbishing, or another in your portfolio, or you might want to look at something simpler if it’s for a relatively small amount.

-For amounts up to £25,000 an unsecured business loan may be much easier and quicker to obtain.
-Rates may be a little higher than on a mortgage but you’ll pay it back over a much shorter term so it will cost less overall.
+For amounts up to £25,000, an unsecured business loan may be much easier and quicker.
+Rates may be a little higher than on a mortgage, but you’ll pay it back over a much shorter term, so it will cost less overall.

 Speak to a hotel mortgage broker

-With so many different possible ways to finance a hotel and with rates varying so significantly between lenders it’s vital that you have the support of a broker who has specific experience in mortgages for hotels.
-Their specialist knowledge and contacts make them perfectly placed to find you the very best deal and potentially save you a lot of time and money.
+With so many possible ways to finance a hotel and with rates varying significantly between lenders, you must have the support of a broker with specific experience in mortgage mortgages.
+Their specialist knowledge and contacts make them perfectly placed to find you the best deal and potentially save you time and money.

-Give us a call on 0808 189 2301 or make an online enquiry and we’ll look at your particular needs and match you with the broker we think is best placed to help you.
-Our broker matching service is completely free, with no obligation.
+Call us at 0330 818 7026 or make an online enquiry, and we’ll assess your particular needs and match you with the broker we think is best placed to help you.
+Our broker matching service is completely free and without obligation.

 Maximise your chance of approval with a specialist in hotel mortgages